vulkomilev/oumi/docs/get_started/quickstart.md

 We'll use a small model (`SmolLM-135M`) so that the examples can be run on CPU. `SmolLM` is a family of state-of-the-art small models with 135M, 360M, and 1.7B parameters, trained on a new high-quality dataset.
 You can learn more about about them in [this blog post](https://huggingface.co/blog/smollm).

-For a full list of recipes, including larger models like Llama 3.2, you can explore the [configs/recipes](https://github.com/oumi-ai/oumi/tree/main/configs/recipes) folder.
+For a full list of recipes, including larger models like Llama 3.2, you can explore the {doc}`recipes page <../models/recipes>`.

 ## Oumi CLI